nerd-zero/solei/README.md

 ## Acknowledgments & Lineage

-**Solei** began as a fork of the excellent [Polar](https://polar.sh) platform.
+**Solei** is a fork of the excellent [Polar](https://polar.sh) platform.
 We are deeply grateful to the **Polar Software Inc.** team and contributors for building such a powerful open-source foundation.

 Today, Solei is maintained independently by **Nerd Zero**, laser-focused on the African market while honoring the groundwork laid by the Polar community.